 You cannot travel to a parish in Jamaica and not find a person who is bleaching.
 I have family members who have bleached their skins, some for so long, that you cannot remember what they originally look like.
-I remember asking a family member whose face and leg colour was polar opposites, why she was bleaching, her response: “yuh nuh si dat a suh all di bashy gyal dem a duh, if yuh nuh brown an sexy, nuten nah gwann fi yuh” translation: skin bleaching was the in-thing and if you did not have light skin, you were not considered hot, hip nor sexy.
+I remember asking a family member whose face and leg color was polar opposites, why she was bleaching, her response: “yuh nuh si dat a suh all di bashy gyal dem a duh, if yuh nuh brown an sexy, nuten nah gwann fi yuh” translation: skin bleaching was the in-thing and if you did not have light skin, you were not considered hot, hip nor sexy.
 I remember thinking “suh mi dead inna di show den”!

-However, taboo, skin bleaching has been around in Jamaica for years, it made a comeback in 2008 when popular dancehall artiste vybz kartel started bleaching and somewhat changed the narrative around skin bleaching from a taboo subject to something hip, hot and happening.
+However, taboo, skin bleaching has been around in Jamaica for years.
+It made a comeback in 2008 when popular dancehall artiste vybz kartel started bleaching and somewhat changed the narrative around skin bleaching from a taboo subject to something hip, hot and happening.
 It has gotten so commonplace, that some people believe that they have the right and audacity to ask “yuh nah tone”?
 As to imply that if you have dark skin, something was wrong with you.
 To be considered sexy or beautiful, you have to have lighter skin.

-My experiences and that of members in my family with the browning syndrome are endless: I was at the bank recently and due to the COVID-19 restrictions, you had to wait on the outside in what felt like 100°F, while in line for what felt like days, a light skin female came to the entrance of the bank to collect a ticket for entry, she, like all of us waiting was given a number, the security guard (a dark skin man) said to her, “come and stand by me in the shade like how you brown and pretty”.
+My experiences and that of members in my family with the browning syndrome are endless: I was at the bank recently and because of the COVID-19 restrictions, you had to wait on the outside in what felt like 100°F, while in line for what felt like days, a light skin female came to the entrance of the bank to collect a ticket for entry, she, like all of us waiting was given a number, the security guard (a dark skin man) said to her, “come and stand by me in the shade like how you brown and pretty”.
 I shook my head in disbelief.

 It was the practice of some dark skin successful men in Jamaica to date or marry women who were lighter, by doing so; your social position was elevated.
 You would have married well if your wife was lighter.
-By marrying well, you were considered more important, more palatable; you would have propelled yourself beyond the limitations created by virtue of your complexion.
+By marrying well, you were considered more important, more palatable; you would have propelled yourself beyond the limitations created because of your complexion.

 Experiences and situations like these hurt me to my core.
 It hurts that little dark skin girls are told that because they are black, they are ugly or “yuh pretty yuh kno, the ongle ting is dat, yuh black”.
 Little girls who will want to feel beautiful so they bleach their skin.
-Girls, who will allow themselves to be abused by their partner because they don’t think they deserve better.
+Girls, who will allow themselves to be abused by their partners because they don’t think they deserve better.